mbheinen/bpa-ipf-tsp/docs/basic/tsp.rst

 The difference between this version of the program and the one used in Salt Lake City was the control record requirements for defining the problem such as where the fault is applied, line switching, etc., and the format for all output options.
 The formats for almost all other intput data requirements maintain strict compatibility between the two programs.
 Therefore, with grateful acknowledgements to the WSCC Staff, a substantial portion of the materials used in this documentation are reproduced copies taken from the WSCC Program Manual.

-Acknowledgement is also given to Teshmont Consultants, Inc. of Winnipeg, Manitoba for their many correctoins and additions to the code.
+Acknowledgement is also given to Teshmont Consultants, Inc. of Winnipeg, Manitoba for their many corrections and additions to the code.

 Program Description
 ===================